hoanghailongvn/learn-to-hack-Ev3ry7H1ng/cryptopals/set2/challenge14/README.md

 ## Analysis

-The difference compared with challenge 12 is that the random-prefix append before your controllable input.
+The difference compared with challenge 12 is that the random-prefix prepend before your controllable input.

 To make this no difference to challenge 12, we need to know the length of the prefix and padding so that `prefix + pad` is divisible by blocksize